kevgo/text-runner/CONTRIBUTING.md

 The TextRunner class is the central part of TextRunner.
 It instantiates and runs the other components of the framework.
-Next TextRunner determines the various configuration settings coming from command-line arguments and/or configuration files via the [configuration](src/configuration.js).
+Next, TextRunner determines the various configuration settings coming from command-line arguments and/or configuration files via the [configuration](src/configuration.js).
 This class is passed to the various subsystems of TextRunner